BayouBeast/ELK-Stack-Azure-Project/README.md

 The Jumpbox is the ONLY machine that can accept connections from the Internet.
 Access to this machine is only allowed from your host IP address which can be found by typing; "What is my IP Address?" into a search engine.

 Machines within the network can only be accessed by the ansible container running on the jumpbox via the ssh protocol running on port 22.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- The machines allowed to access the ELK vm are the host machine via http or the Jump Box via ssh.

 #### Access Policy Table.